 One region in Germany, the Kinzigtal in Germany’s Southwest, is at the forefront of population health management and has 16 successful years to show for.
 This paper, written together with Dr. Christoph Löschmann and Dr. Helmut Hildebrandt, gives insights on how this new model of care transforms care delivery, while achieving better patient outcomes with overall lower healthcare costs.

 An ounce of prevention is worth a pound of cure.
-How can population health management transform care delivery?
+How population health management can transform care delivery

 Key takeaways from the paper